IBM/anomaly-prediction-streams-singlestore-cp4d/README.md

-# anamoly-prediction-streams-singlestore-cp4d
-Detect anamolies in streaming data
+# Detect anamolies in streaming IoT data using EventStreams and Singlestore database (Work in progress)